Blenny darter: Description

 The blenny darter is a moderately-sized but rather robust darter.
-It has 4 dark saddle like blotches across its back, the anterior blotch being the mist distinct and these blotches becoming progressively more indistinct towards the caudal fin.
+It has 4 dark saddle like blotches across its back, the anterior blotch being the most distinct and these blotches becoming progressively more indistinct towards the caudal fin.
 The upper flanks are frequently marked with spots which are occasionally arranged in vertical bars.
-There is also a series of small partially fused blotches along the lateral line between the second and fourth saddle blotches.
+There is also a series of small partially-fused blotches along the lateral line between the second and fourth saddle blotches.
 The lower flank is irregularly spotted and the belly is pale.
 The upper gill cover is dark and contrasts with the pale lower part and cheek.
 Males have some markings on the breast but females are plain.
 Males also have a dark margin to the spiny part of the dorsal fin which is not always present in females.
 The spines in the dorsal fins of female are alternately dark and uncolored whereas all the spines in the males dorsal fin are colorless, the membrane in the dorsal fin being clear in females and spotted in males.
 The cheek, gill cover and breast are scaleless while the belly and nape are scaled.
-When spawning the males darken, to almost black, on the head and the fins become more intensely colored.
+When spawning the males darken to almost black on the head and the fins become more intensely colored.
 The maximum published total length is 8.3 cm, although around 5.7 cm is more common.